San Leon, Texas: History

 San Leon was not in a 1986 proposal to incorporate that included Bacliff and Bayview.
 Donna Maples, vice president of the Bacliff - Bayview Community Association, said that historically, San Leon had generated most of the opposition to incorporation proposals.
 She said, "In the past, San Leon has shown it is not interested in incorporation.
 So this time we decided not to include them.
 They don't have as much in common as we do."

 On April 23, 1991, the community, and other areas of Galveston County, received an enhanced 9-1-1 system which routes calls to proper dispatchers and allows dispatchers to automatically view the address of the caller.
 On September 13, 2008, San Leon, TX received extensive damage from Hurricane Ike.

 In 2000, there were 4,365 people organized into 1,815 households.
 That year, Bacliff and San Leon formed a nine-member board to prepare the communities for incorporation.
 At that time, Bacliff and San Leon had a combined population of 10,000.
 The board was to have three members from the Bacliff area, three members from the San Leon area, and three at-large members.
 It was prompted after the City of Texas City suddenly annexed several commercial parcels along Texas State Highway 146 between Kemah and Dickinson Bayou in 2000.
 The board hoped to convince Texas City to reverse the annexation.

 In 2012, the P.H.
 Robinson electric generation plant formerly operated by Texas Genco, located in the area, was demolished.

-On July 21, 2017, San Leon MUD (WCID) President Joe Manchaca announced at a public town hall meeting that a consensus poll would immediately commence at the WCID office, restricted to San Leon registered voters, to determine if an official and binding vote regarding San Leon incorporation would be taken.
-Manchaca stated that a simple majority would determine the outcome of the poll, which he suggested would be fast-tracked, running from July 25 thru August 15.
-The result of the poll was that a municipal corporation was overwhelmingly rejected by the citizens.